Raising the bar…

 Using your skills. . .

-Each year, the participants in the Emerging Leaders work together to plan and implement action projects to enhance their own leadership skills and to give back to the university and local communities.
-The Emerging Leaders of 2016-2017 have undertaken three projects to share their knowledge and skills with other graduate students and with young emerging leaders in the community.
+Each year, the Emerging Leaders work together to plan and implement action projects to enhance their own leadership skills and to give back to the university and local communities.
+Previous Emerging Leaders cohorts have undertaken projects to share their knowledge and skills with other graduate students and with young emerging leaders in the community.

 - Young Emerging Leaders – a mentoring program for the children at Peace Place in Winder, Georgia

 - Are You a Good Leader: Exloring Your Leadership Traits – a introductory workshop to leadership and emotional intelligence skills

 - Grad Voices UGA – a website with useful information for graduate students written by current graduate students

 Application deadline for the 2018-2019 Emerging Leaders Program is 5 p.m. on Friday, May 4, 2018.
 Your application and c.v. or resume should be given to your graduate coordinator to complete and submit the nomination packet.
 All nomination packets must be submitted online by 5 p.m. on May 4, 2018